 Personal data means any information relating to an identified or identifiable living individual or as otherwise defined by applicable law.
 Sensitive personal information is that which, in cases of misuse, may cause unlawful or arbitrary discrimination or other serious risk to the individual.
-In particular, sensitive personal data can include special categories of data which means data relating to a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health data or data concerning a person's sex life or sexual orientation .
+In particular, sensitive personal data can include special categories of data which means data relating to a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health data or data concerning a person's sex identity.

-Personal data may be collected from covered individuals through a variety of means, including, as examples, websites, ordering channels, and sales, service or employment processes.
+Personal data may be collected from Covered Individuals through a variety of means, including, as examples, websites, online channels, and sales, service or employment processes.
 HPE may also obtain personal data about individuals from other publicly or commercially available sources we deem credible.